aws/eks-anywhere/docs/content/en/docs/getting-started/local-environment/_index.md

    * **Terraform**: See [Manage separate workload clusters with Terraform]({{< relref "../../tasks/cluster/cluster-terraform.md#manage-separate-workload-clusters-using-terraform" >}})

-   * **kubectl CLI**: The cluster lifecycle feature lets you use `kubectl`, or other tools that that can talk to the Kubernetes API, to create a workload cluster.
-To use `kubectl`, run:
+   * **Kubernetes CLI**: The cluster lifecycle feature lets you use `kubectl` to manage a workload cluster.
+For example:
       ```bash
       kubectl apply -f eksa-w01-cluster.yaml
       ```